Intubation Procedure Overview with Practice Questions

 93. What is an artificial airway?

-A tube that is inserted into the patient’s trachea in order to maintain breathing and ventilation
+An artificial airway is a tube inserted into the trachea to maintain breathing and ventilation.

 94. What are the types of artificial airways?